Globant S.A. (GLOB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 7, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globant S.A. ("Globant" or the "Company") (NYSE: GLOB).
+LOS ANGELES, May 13, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Globant S.A. ("Globant" or the "Company") (NYSE: GLOB).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GLOBANT S.A.
-(GLOB), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR GLOBANT INVESTMENTS, CLICK HERE BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?